Category

 "I was honored to be awarded for the work I was entrusted with!"

-Turn on the TV, and celebrities are saying things like
+Turn on the TV, and celebrities announce

 "We'd like to announce that we've gotten married,"

-...at press conferences.
+... at press conferences.

-- Read the "Word Diet" series here
+• Read the " Word Diet " series here

-The "Word Diet" That Resonated Far Beyond Expectations
+"Word Diet" Resonated Far Beyond Expectations

 The "Ban on 'May I Have the Honor of...?'" article went viral on Twitter (now X).
 I look back, recalling the feeling at the time.

-This reaffirmed my belief: even people who routinely use such phrases aren't doing so because they think it's good—they're using them reluctantly.
+This reaffirmed my belief: even people who routinely use such phrases aren't necessarily doing so because they think it's good—they're using them reluctantly.

 In my experience, once something goes viral beyond a certain point, you start getting opposing or negative opinions that don't seem to have read the content.
 But for this article, it was overwhelmingly just voices of agreement saying, "Thank you for saying that."
 Getting only positive reactions from a social media buzz is not something that happens very often.